mllamazares/personal_site/_posts/2025-11-26-hello-world.md

 ---
 layout: post
+slug: hello-world
 title: Hello World
 ---

 Hey there.
 Welcome.

-My name's [Miguel](/about.html) and this is my little island on the internet. 🏝️
+My name's [Miguel](/about.html) and this is my little island on the Internet. 🏝️

 You'll notice there're already some posts here.
 I stole them from my own [linkedin account](https://www.linkedin.com/in/mllamazares/) because I want them somewhere that actually makes sense.
 Linkedin is fine for some things, but it's not for thinking out loud.